MalekMansour/DragonSprite/README.md

 # DragonSprite
 Survival Game on Unity

-Player is in a forest.
-There are enemy ghosts wandering around.
+* Player is in a forest.
+* There are enemy ghosts wandering around.
+* Player has to find 4 gems.